gatnalysing/zigbee-mqtt-python/InstallingRPIos/removing-devices.md

 6. **Further Steps If Issue Persists**:
    - If the problem continues, it might be due to how Zigbee2MQTT interfaces with your Zigbee coordinator.
 In some cases, the coordinator might retain device information even after clearing Zigbee2MQTT's cache.
    - Updating Zigbee2MQTT to the latest version or resetting your Zigbee coordinator hardware might be necessary.

-This process should ideally prevent Zigbee2MQTT from auto-populating the devices list.
-If it doesn't work, it might be a more complex issue specific to your setup, requiring further investigation.
-In such cases, reaching out to Zigbee2MQTT's support forums or community can be helpful for more tailored advice.